 The Golden Bear Facility determined the most effective dose and holding time for the active substance and evaluated the effectiveness of the Ballast Responder at decreasing organism concentrations in ballast water.
-Once the most effective dose and holding time were determined, the Ballast Responder was evaluated to assess efficacy relative to the USCG ballast water performance standards.
+Once the most effective dose and holding time were determined, the Ballast Responder was evaluated to assess efficacy relative to the USCG ballast water discharge performance standards.
 The study was completed in December 2015.

 The ballast water discharged after being treated with the Ballast Responder met USCG discharge standards in seven of the twelve tests.
-Importantly, the Ballast Responder met USCG discharge standards in eleven of the twelve tests where the final 15% to 20% of the discharge was excluded from sampling and analysis, showing that there is a potential pool of organisms left in the last part of a ballast water discharge; further study is required to address treating these organisms.
+In tests where the final 15% to 20% of the discharge was excluded from sampling and analysis, the Ballast Responder met USCG discharge standards in eleven of the twelve tests; these results show that there is a potential pool of organisms left in the last part of a ballast water discharge, and further study is required to address treating these organisms.

-The developers of the Ballast Responder are considering further development of the technology.
-However, this study concluded that the Ballast Responder has the potential to reduce the risk of ballast water mediated introductions of aquatic invasive species on a contingency basis.
+Additional work will be necessary to further develop the Ballast Responder, however, this study concluded that the Ballast Responder has the potential to reduce the risk of ballast water mediated introductions of aquatic invasive species on a contingency basis.

 7.1.3 Michigan State University - Enumerating Viruses in Ballast Water In 2014, the Commission found that no ballast water treatment technologies were available to meet the California ballast water discharge performance standards (Commission 2014).
-One reason for this finding was that available methods to enumerate viruses in ballast water did not exist, which limits both the availability of treatment systems to meet the California standards and the Commission's ability to assess technologies.
+One reason for this finding was that available methods to enumerate viruses in ballast water did not exist, which limits both the availability of treatment systems to meet the California standards and the Commission's ability to assess vessel discharge compliance with the standards.

-The Commission provided funding to Michigan State University and NIOZ to identify the availability and feasibility of methods to enumerate viruses in ballast water.
+The Commission provided funding to Michigan State University and The Royal Netherlands Institute for Sea Research to identify the availability and feasibility of methods to enumerate viruses in ballast water.

-The 4-phase study consists of:
+The four-phase study consists of: